democracy-how/democracy-how/README.md

 Suppose tyrants are mainly sociopaths, but the rest of the population, more than 95%, is not sociopathic.
 So why does the rest of the population follows the lead of tyranny ?

-There are two aspects to discuss here:
+There are a few aspects to discuss here:

-How many men are needed to suppress an existing population into obedience ?
+- How many men are needed to suppress an existing population into obedience
+- How ordinary people loose empathy when they are put under stress
-How long it takes to educate the young generation to get used to the idea that tyranny is the normal way of life
+- How long it takes to educate the young generation to get used to the idea that tyranny is the normal way of life

 # How many men are needed to suppress an existing population into obedience ?

 The answer to this question depends on the technology used and some psychological factor.
 For example, during the Khmer Rouge regime in Cambodia, entire city populations were forcefully driven out to rural areas.
 The army that enforced the movement compromised under 10% of the population.
 In addition, people were lied into believing that they are being moved for a short period of time to reorganize the city.
 Un-armed population was forced to evacuate, because it didn’t have means to resist.
 People that refused were executed on spot which in term created further psychological factor for everyone that saw an execution.

-During its maximum expansion ISIS had 50,000-100,000 soldiers, while it controlled a territory where 8-12 million people lived.
+Another example: during its maximum expansion ISIS had 50,000-100,000 soldiers, while it controlled a territory where 8-12 million people lived.
 A ratio of 1:120.

+# How ordinary people loose empathy when they are put under stress
+People in a society can loose empathy to others.
+Such fenomenon is called empathy fatigue.
+It happens when life become hard: bad economic times, starvation, plague, war.
+To feel empathy people need to spend their own energy to associate themselves with the suffering individuals.
+To care about others means to act and help.
+However, during stressful times, people just can't afford to loose energy and hence care less about others.
+Dictators especially love to keep society under stress so that they can execute their own violent policies against any oposition.
+When a society under stress, people don't have time to think about a jailed opposition figure or opression of minorities.

 # Effects on children